onera/Maia/doc/maia_pytree/operations.rst

 .. autofunction:: maia.pytree.rm_nodes_from_predicate

-For convenience, we also provide the :func:`~maia.pytree.keep_children_from_predicate` form which remove the children nodes that *do not* match the predicate.
+For convenience, we also provide the :func:`~maia.pytree.keep_children_from_predicate` from which remove the children nodes that *do not* match the predicate.
 Note that unlike :func:`~maia.pytree.rm_nodes_from_predicate`, this function is limited to the first level of children.